spatie/mailcoach-packages/packages/laravel-mailcoach-codemirror/README.md

 When installed, it adds [CodeMirror](https://codemirror.net/), a powerful HTML editor, to Mailcoach.

-This editor also adds autocompletion for [MJML](https://mjml.io/), which Mailcoach can compile for you.
+This editor also adds autocompletion for [MJML](https://mjml.io/), which Mailcoach can compile for you if you're using v7 or later.

 ## Support us